 Relative Grounds for Refusal of Registration of Trademark

-Scope of Relative Grounds of Refusal
+What are the Relative Grounds of Refusal

-Relative grounds of refusal apply when the Registry finds an existing related mark in the Register while examining your application.
-The important thing to consider is that relative grounds are comparatively easier to be dealt with.
-You can overcome the objection raised under section 11.
+As mentioned earlier the registry may refuse to register a Trademark under two grounds.
+That is under absolute and relative grounds for refusal of registration of a trademark.
+Relative grounds for refusal of registration of trademark apply when the Registry finds an existing related mark in the Register while examining your application.
+The important thing to consider is that relative grounds for refusal of registration of a trademark are comparatively easier to deal with than absolute grounds of refusal.
+That is because you can overcome an objection raised under section 11.

-The scope of “relative grounds” includes the following:
+The scope of “relative grounds for refusal of registration of a trademark” includes the following:

-• If your mark is similar to a prior mark up to the extent of creating confusion in the minds of the general public;
+- If your mark is similar to a prior markup to the extent of creating confusion in the minds of the general public;

 What Does Similar Existing Mark Mean?